Bluebaritone21/SICP-Snap-/chap-1.md

 Notice that the evaluation rule given above does not handle definitions.
 For instance, evaluating <code class=block>set [x V] to [3]</code> does not apply <code class=block>set [ V] to []</code> to two arguments, one of which is the value of the symbol <code class=block>(x)</code> and the other of which is `3`, since the purpose of the define is precisely to associate <code class=block>(x)</code> with a value.
 (That is, <code class=block>set [x V] to [3]</code> is not a combination.)

+Such exceptions to the general evaluation rule are called *special forms*. <code class=block>set [ V] to []</code> is the only example of a special form that we have seen so far, but we will meet others shortly.
+Each special form has its own evaluation rule.
+The various kinds of expressions (each with its associated evaluation rule) constitute the syntax of the programming language.
+In comparison with most other programming languages, Snap<i>!</i> has a very simple syntax; that is, the evaluation rule for expressions can be described by a simple general rule together with specialized rules for a small number of special forms.

+### 1.1.4
+### Compound Procedures

 [Contents](contents) | Previous: [Acknowledgments of the Snap<i>!</i> Edition](ack-snap)

 <script>